Director of the School of Physical Therapy and Athletic Training

 Pacific University Oregon, in partnership with the national search firm Scott Healy & Associates, invites applications and nominations for the full-time Director of the School of Physical Therapy and Athletic Training.
-The University is seeking an innovative and visionary leader to continue the strong legacy of the School of Physical Therapy and Athletic Training.
-The Director reports directly to the Interim Vice Provost and Executive Dean for the College of Health Professions.
+The University is seeking an innovative and visionary leader to continue the strong legacy of excellence at the School of Physical Therapy and Athletic Training, while providing guidance for a new Biomedical Engineering program.
+The Director reports directly to the Vice Provost and Executive Dean for the College of Health Professions.

 The Director of the School of Physical Therapy and Athletic Training is the chief academic officer for the School of Physical Therapy and Athletic Training, which houses the Doctor of Physical Therapy (DPT) and Master of Science in Athletic Training (MSAT) programs.
 The Director is a member of the College of Health Professions Deans and Directors Council, and serves on university committees.
 The Director provides leadership and administration for the School, supports the mission, promotes a positive and respectful environment for students, faculty and staff, and represents the School in the college, the university, the community, and the profession.
 The Director is responsible for providing guidance in the development of long-range programmatic planning, goals, and objectives.

 The Director provides intellectual and administrative leadership to the School of Physical Therapy and Athletic Training as its chief academic officer.
 They have oversight over all personnel matters and, as its chief financial officer, ultimate responsibility for the School’s operating budget.
 They will demonstrate the capacity to embrace the University’s historic mission of serving the underserved.
 In addition, they will demonstrate a commitment to fostering diversity and inclusivity.